rohanpatankar926/onsite_health_diagnostics_aws_cicd/docs/src/README.md

 ### Why Onsite Health Diagnostic (OHD)

 <p>The main objective of OHD is to aid individuals, medical professionals or any learners to help diagnose disease based on the data.
 For example , if you want to diagnose a brain tumor , you only need to upload the IR image of your brain.
-If you want to know if you have suffered from heart disease, you only need to input some data such as BMI, Age, Cholesterol, RestingECG etc. The Machine Learning model integrated with websites helps predict whether you have got a respected disease or not.</p>
+If you want to know if you have suffered from heart disease, you only need to input some data such as BMI, Age, Cholesterol, RestingECG etc. The Machine Learning model integrated with websites helps predict whether you have got a certain disease or not.</p>

 ### Licence